 “The airport brings its knowledge of the aeronautical sector for the improvement of the recovery and recycling of composite materials,” says Ibrahim.
 “It’s all part of Teruel’s commitment to the industrial revival of the aeronautical and air transport sectors.
 It’s also why the airport has opted for renewable energy and systems that allow it to achieve the circular economy and optimise recycling in all its phases.”

-While Ibrahim is concerned about the impact of COVID-19 on the aviation sector, he is confident it will rebound in the coming months.
+While Ibrahim is concerned about the impact of COVID-19 on the aviation sector, he is confident it will rebound.

 “Aviation is a such an important industry that supports global economies by facilitating trade and transport.
 As for Teruel, we will continue to offer the highest quality service to our customers and develop strategies that allow us to provide rapid responses to our clients and the new challenges arising in the aviation sector.”